samanth4caballer0/turtlebot_online_path_planning/README.md

 ### Controller

 Once a `path` is computed, the controller is responsible for moving the robot along it.
-The controller only has to implement one function that must be called at a constant frequency if a valid `path` exists: `move_to_point`.
+The controller only has to implement one function that must be called at a constant rate given a valid `path`:

 #### `move_to_point(x, y, theta, x_goal, y_goal)`: